Do you take insurance for eyeglasses?

 It is normal for the screws in your frame to work loose over time, especially in our MN weather.
 Like oil changes on a car, screw tightening is a necessary, routine maintenance item.
 Unlike oil changes, we do it for free!

 Never use super glue or epoxies on glasses.- if you HAVE to, use hot glue only on the frame - at least it comes off more easily.

 Anti-Reflective lenses have a two (2) year warranty: otherwise, your frame and lenses have a one (1) year warranty against NORMAL usage.
 This does not cover abuse, loss, theft, driving over them, or animals eating them.

 After the warranty expires, there is generally a charge for parts.
 We suggest you have us check them over before your warranty expires.
 Warranty policies are subject to change due to lab or manufacturer policy changes.

 Doctor's prescription changes and lens or frame style changes generally need to be made within ninety (90) days of your order date to avoid additional charges.

-Adjustments are always free on your eyeglasses!
+Adjustments are always free on eyewear purchased from The Optical.